 While turboprop engines can be very efficient, planes that use them are not capable of going as fast as planes equipped with jet engines.

 One clear benefit of turboprop engines is that the initial climb and takeoff performance is much better.

 Turboprops also provide a clear advantage when landing, as they can land on much shorter runways while also being able to stop very quickly.

 Are Jets or Propeller Planes Better?

-While you might think that all commercial airliners use planes with jet engines, this isn’t always the case.
+While you might think that all commercial airlines use planes with jet engines, this isn’t always the case.

-Regional airlines that serve small hubs will often use propeller aircraft with turboprop engines.
+Regional airlines that serve small hub airports will often use propeller aircraft with turboprop engines.
 If the runway is short, then there may be no choice other than to use a turboprop aircraft.

 Additionally, a jet would find it near impossible to land on a grass runway, whereas a propeller aircraft would usually have no issue handling this.

 Propeller planes are typically smaller and therefore feel the effect of weather conditions like thunderstorms more strongly than jets.